WebAssembly/spec/document/core/exec/runtime.rst

      \production{(handler)} & \handler &::=& \CATCHadm\{\tagaddr^?~\instr^\ast\}^\ast &|& \DELEGATEadm\{l\}
    \end{array}

-Intuitively, for each target :math:`\{\tagaddr^?~\instr^\ast\}` of a |CATCHadm|, :math:`\instr^\ast` is the *continuation* to execute when the handler catches a thrown exception with tag |tagaddr|, or for any exception, when a target specifies no tag address.
+Intuitively, for each handler clause :math:`\{\tagaddr^?~\instr^\ast\}` of a |CATCHadm|, :math:`\instr^\ast` is the *continuation* to execute when the handler catches a thrown exception with tag |tagaddr|, or for any exception, when a handler clause specifies no tag address.
 In that case, the exception is handled by the exception handler |CATCHadm|.
-If this list of targets is empty, or if the tag address of the thrown exception is not in the handler's mapping and there is no |CATCHALL| clause, then the exception will be rethrown.
+If this list of targets is empty, or if the tag address of the thrown exception is not in any of the handler's clauses and there is no |CATCHALL| clause, then the exception will be rethrown.

 .. todo::
    Add prose with intuition on delegating handlers.